antkudruk/uniformfactory/README.md

 }
 ```

-Once the plugin has been implemented, you should refer it in
+In your `build.gradle` script, you should refer the plugin to apply it.
-`byteBuddy.transformation` property.
+The plugin class is set up in byteBuddy.transformation` property:

 ```
 byteBuddy {